 Many people would say opening a bank account remotely in Panama as a non-resident is impossible.
 But, if you know the right banks, branches, bankers and have the right strategies going in, you can do it.
 It’s not easy, but it’s still possible.

-But in order to open remotely as a non-resident, you will be required to provide authenticated documents clearly supporting your proof of address, citizenship, proof of income, bank statements, your tax ID number, and a few other things.
+But in order to open remotely as a non-resident, you will be required to provide authenticated documents.
+These will include your proof of address, citizenship, and income.
+Typically, you will also need to provide bank statements, your tax ID number, and a few other items.
 As mentioned above, in certain instances, some banks will require additional proof supporting your tax residency.

 Remember, now that CRS is in full swing, your bank will automatically share information with your country of residency.
 If you want to confirm whether or not you have residency or bank in a CRS country (you probably do), you can check the full list of participating countries right here in our recent article about CRS countries.

 Before you open a bank account remotely, estimate the costs.
-The cost of remote opening is going to depend on where you’re based, the specific documents the bank needs you to provide, your ability to acquire those documents, the bank’s required authentication procedure, and other demands of the bank.
+The cost of remote opening is going to depend on where you’re opening.
+It will also depend on the specific documents the bank needs you to provide.
+And of course, your ability to acquire those documents.
+Additionally, the bank’s required authentication procedure and other demands will impact the price.

-Most of these costs are going to be consumed by authentication, local services, and bank fees.
+These costs are going to include authentication, local services, and bank fees.
 If you are applying to certain banks in Mauritius, you’ll also need to work with an introducer (that is licensed in Mauritius) to facilitate your application.

 To summarize, the raw cost of opening a personal account remotely can range from $725 on the low end to $3,315 on the high end.
 And opening a business bank account remotely can cost even more, between $1,075 and $4,315.